argonemyth/argonemyth-blog/README.md

         ]
     }

-7. Django CKEditor
+## Django CKEditor Setup
-Add ckeditor to your INSTALLED_APPS setting.

-Add a CKEDITOR_UPLOAD_PATH setting to the project's settings.py file.
+Add a `CKEDITOR_UPLOAD_PATH` setting to the project's `settings.py`.
 This setting specifies an absolute filesystem path to your CKEditor media upload directory.
 Make sure you have write permissions for the path, i.e.:

     CKEDITOR_UPLOAD_PATH = "/home/media/media.lawrence.com/uploads"